Compare: Daily Edition vs iRex DR-800

-The Sony PRS-900 is the newest addition to Sony's popular family of ebook readers, and is their first model to offer free wireless service to Sony's online ebook store.
+The Sony PRS-900 is the largest member of Sony's popular family of ebook readers, and is their first model to offer free wireless service to Sony's online ebook store.
 The wireless is provided by AT&T and doesn't require monthly fees or transaction charges for connectivity to the Reader Store.

-Dubbed the Daily Edition, it currently sells from Sony's website for $399.
-It is only available in the US at this time, and there's no word yet about an international release.
+The Daily Edition is only available in the US at this time, and there's no word yet about an international release.
 Likewise, the free wireless service does not extend outside the US.

 The first thing I noticed about the Sony PRS-900 is that the text appears slightly darker and more defined than the PRS-600, which is more noticeable with the smaller font sizes.
 The screen is still reflective like the 600, which keeps it from having the ultra-rich clarity of non-touchscreen ebook readers, but the improved quality of the text and larger screen size helps to increase readability.